Port Shepstone: Manufacturing and industries

+Port Shepstone has a large industrial sector located in Marburg which is located west of the Port Shepstone CBD and is the only major industrial zone on the South Coast.
 The town's industries also include Illovo Sugar's Umzimkhulu Sugar Mill, a lime works and a marble quarry.
 Additionally, timber, wattle bark and sub-tropical fruit are produced in the district.